Progress report for LS23-381

 Participation Summary:

-Onsite consulting were made to four Florida grower cooperators on vanilla cultivation.
-Two growers have established their farms in 2023, with two additional growers to complete the infrastructure and farm in 2024.
+Given this is a new crop that have never being produced domestically, the extension and outreach efforts were mainly made through in-depth onsite consultation to Florida grower cooperators.
+With these efforts, three growers have established their plantation in 2024, with two additional growers to complete the infrastructure and plantation in 2025.
 The Cooperative of Producers and Processors of Vanilla in Puerto Rico was officially established and approved in the fall of 2023.
 The cooperative started with nine partners and has expanded to twenty with more pending applications.
-The first growing guides has been published in English and distributed to growers and cooperators.
-One vanilla book (Vainilla Gastronomía y Agroturismo) was developed and published by two members of the vanilla cooperative at PR.
-One marketing plan workbooks was produced in Florida in both English and Spanish for growers.
+Extension articles have been published and distributed to growers and cooperators.
+Those articles were written in both English and Spanish for broader impact.
+One vanilla book (Vainilla Gastronomía y Agroturismo) was developed and published by two members of the vanilla cooperative at Puerto Rico.
+One marketing plan workbooks was produced in both English and Spanish for growers.